Aviation Darwinism - The Republic P-47 Thunderbolt

 The Thunderbolt had already displayed its ability to use its eight .50 caliber machine guns very effectively against ground targets.
 Now, it would be employed as a fighter-bomber, delivering up to 2,000 lbs of bombs and rockets with great efficiency and accuracy against a wide range of German targets.

-Eventually, Republic was informed of the British request for a high speed interceptor specifically to chase down and destroy the V-1.
+Eventually, Republic was informed of the British request for a high-speed interceptor specifically to chase down and destroy the V-1.
 Remarkably, Republic already had a solution in hand.
-This would take the form of the the incredibly fast P-47M-1-RE.
+This would take the form of the incredibly fast P-47M-1-RE.
 Let's go back more than a year and see how Republic came to have this speedster in their vest pocket when the British inspired inquiry arrived.

 Originally designed to defeat the FW-190 series fighters, the XP-47J certainly would have exceeded this requirement.
 In point of fact, with its critical Mach of .83, it had the potential to chase down Me-262's by utilizing a shallow dive, taking advantage of its superior service ceiling.

 Despite this incredible performance, the XP-47J was really nothing more than a technology demonstrator.
 Meanwhile, the R-2800 C series was installed in another, more ordinary Thunderbolt P-47C.
 The purpose was to trade a little performance for simplicity of manufacture.
-The idea being that a minimum of changes were required to the current aircraft for the C series engine.
+The idea is that a minimum of changes was required to the current aircraft for the C series engine.

 Right out of the starting gate, the XP-47M the horse to beat in terms of speed.
 The XP-47M proved to be nearly as fast as the XP-47J.
 488 mph was obtained on at least one flight.
 The official maximum speed is 470 mph.
 However, over-boosting the engine could tweak another 15 to 20 mph out of the big fighter.
 Some may find this next tidbit hard to swallow, however, the test documents still exist.

-Fortunately, Republic had been paying attention to developments with the P-51 and were hard at work on a long range Thunderbolt as early as November of 1943.
-The same P-47C-5-RE that had been used as development mule for the Pratt & Whitney R-2800 C series was fitted with 27 inch long extension inserts in each wing.
+Fortunately, Republic had been paying attention to developments with the P-51 and was hard at work on a long-range Thunderbolt as early as November of 1943.
+The same P-47C-5-RE that had been used as development mule for the Pratt & Whitney R-2800 C series was fitted with 27-inch long extension inserts in each wing.
 This was done largely to test the handling of the aircraft.
 No provision was made to carry any additional fuel in the wings.
 These tests revealed that the roll rate had suffered and the wings were clipped at the tips and a squared off cap was fitted.